 As long as the court/administrative order is in effect, and you have at least one child identified in the order who is still eligible under the FEHB Program, you cannot cancel your enrollment, change to Self Only, or change to a plan that doesn't serve the area in which your children live, unless you provide documentation that you have other coverage for the children.
-If the court/administrative order is still in effect when you retire, and you have at least one child still eligible for FEHB coverage, you must continue your FEHB coverage into retirement (if eligible) and cannot make any changes after retirement.
+If the court/administrative order is still in effect when you retire, and you have at least one child still eligible for FEHB coverage, you must continue your FEHB coverage into retirement (if eligible) and cannot cancel your coverage, change to Self Only, or change to a plan that doesn't serve the area in which your children live as long as the court/administrative order is in effect.
 Contact your employing office for further information.

-When benefits and premiums start
+• When benefits and premiums start

 The benefits in this brochure are effective on January 1.
 If you joined this Plan during Open Season, your coverage begins on the first day of your first pay period that starts on or after January 1.
+If you changed plans or plan options during Open Season and you receive care between January 1 and the effective date of coverage under your new plan or option, your claims will be paid according to the 2004 benefits of your old plan or option.
+However, if your old plan left the FEHB Program at the end of the year, you are covered under that plan's 2003 benefits until the effective date of your coverage with your new plan.
 Annuitants' coverage and premiums begin on January 1.
 If you joined at any other time during the year, your employing office will tell you the effective date of coverage

-When you retire
+• When you retire